 As Fannie Mae has pointed out, see Supp.
-Memo. at 3 n.2, 8, the plaintiff indicates in each of his two complaints that the properties at issue were sold by Fannie Mae to third parties subsequent to Fannie Mae's own purchase of them at the foreclosure sales.
+Memo. at 3 n.2, 8, the plaintiff has averred in each of his two complaints that the properties at issue were sold by Fannie Mae to third parties subsequent to Fannie Mae's own purchase of them at the foreclosure sales.
 In Civil Action No. 12-0292, concerning a property located at 4560 C Street, Southeast, in the District of Columbia, the plaintiff states that "Fannie Mae [] sold my property again."
 Amended Complaint in Civil Action No. 12-0292, at 17.
 And in Civil Action No. 12-0336, concerning a property located at 2218 16th Street, Northeast, in the District of Columbia, the plaintiff makes the exact same statement.
 Amended Complaint in Civil Action No. 12-0336, at 17.
 In addition, the plaintiff seems to suggest that he knows the identity of the subsequent purchaser of the 16th Street property, as he also has named Marco Acevedo as a defendant and contends that Acevedo holds an interest in the property.
 See id. ¶ 5.
 Fannie Mae, in its supplemental memoranda, has neither confirmed nor denied its ownership of the two properties; nonetheless, it appears that the plaintiff himself believes that Fannie Mae no longer owns either of them.

 Fannie Mae also argues that even if it had retained ownership of the properties, the Court still "could accord complete relief among the existing parties," FED R. CIV.
-P. 19(a)(1)(A), because even if the plaintiff were to prevail on his only claim remaining in each of the two cases - a claim for breach of contract brought against Chase Home Finance - he could not obtain any remedy other than money damages from Chase.
+P. 19(a)(1)(A), because even if the plaintiff were to prevail on his only remaining claim in each of the two cases - a claim for breach of contract brought against Chase Home Finance - he could not obtain any remedy other than money damages from Chase.
 See Supp.
 Memo. at 7-8.
 Although Fannie Mae does not offer citation to authority to support this argument, the legal proposition is, as a general matter, sound.
 See generally RESTATEMENT (SECOND) OF CONTRACTS § 345 (1981).
-Moreover, if at a further stage of proceedings it were to become evident that the plaintiff might have some claim that implicates the interests of the current owners of the real properties at issue in these cases, the Court would be empowered to require the joinder of any party indispensable to adjudication of that claim for relief.
-See
+The Court recognizes that the plaintiff appears now to contend that grounds exist for reconsideration of the Court's prior dismissal of his wrongful foreclosure claims.
+See Pl.'s Response at 2-3.
+Nonetheless, at this stage of the proceedings, the plaintiff's breach of contract claims are all that remain in these cases.
+If at a further stage of proceedings it were to become evident that the plaintiff might have some claim that implicates the interests of the current owners of the real properties at issue in these cases, the Court would be empowered to require the joinder of any party indispensable to adjudication of that claim for relief.
+See FED.

-FED.
 R. CIV.
 P. 21 ("On motion or on its own, the court may at any time, on just terms, add or drop a party.").

-Finally, the Court notes that Fannie Mae's dismissal from these cases does not affect the plaintiff's right to obtain discovery from Fannie Mae, which the plaintiff has been authorized to do by Judge Kay in both cases.
+Finally, the Court notes that Fannie Mae's dismissal from these cases does not affect the plaintiff's right to obtain discovery from Fannie Mae, which the plaintiff has been authorized to do by Magistrate Judge Kay in both cases.
 See Memo.
-Op. & Order in Civil Action

-No. 12-0292, at 3-4 [Dkt.
+Op. & Order in Civil Action No. 12-0292, at 3-4 [Dkt.
 No. 100]; Memo.
 Op. & Order in Civil Action No. 12-0336, at 3-4 [Dkt.
 No. 92].